 Why would you use a mega menu?

-Mega menus allow users to see more links all at once without the hassle of scrolling, hovering, and remembering the contents of your menu.
-A good way to think about Mega Menus is that they are drop down menus within drop down menus.
-So instead of your normal dropdown menu which shows a submenu when hovering over your main parent links in your navigation bar, a megamenu allows you to have additional parent links and submenus within the dropdown menu.
+A mega menu allows users to see more links all at once without the hassle of scrolling, hovering, and remembering the contents of your menu.
+A good way to think about them is that they are drop-down menus within drop-down menus.
+So, instead of a standard drop-down, which shows a sub-menu when hovering over the main parent links in your navigation bar, a more comprehensive one allows you to have additional parent links and submenus within it.
+You can see everything on offer in one go.
+These are great for desktop users.

 This tutorial by Elegant Themes is a great place to start.
 Divi Mega Menus